Waxing Gibbous on

 Moon after ascending node

-1 day after ascending node on 12 November 2024 at 15:59 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 25 November 2024 at 21:31 in ♍ Virgo.
+1 day after ascending node on 12 November 2024 at 15:59 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 25 November 2024 at 21:31 in ♍ Virgo.

 Moon before northern standstill

-8 days since the previous standstill on 5 November 2024 at 17:18 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.578°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠28.522° at the point of next northern standstill on 18 November 2024 at 10:22 in ♋ Cancer.
+8 days since the last southern standstill on 5 November 2024 at 17:18 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.578° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠28.522° at the point of next northern standstill on 18 November 2024 at 10:22 in ♋ Cancer.

 Syzygy in 1 day